kawahara/PHP54_AdventCalendar-3/index.rst

 ..
-PHP 5.4 Advent Calender - Day 3 documentation master file, created by
+PHP 5.4 Advent Calendar - Day 3 documentation master file, created by
    sphinx-quickstart on Wed Nov 30 21:46:39 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-PHP 5.4 Advent Calender - 3日目
+PHP 5.4 Advent Calendar - 3日目
 ===============================

 :Author: Shogo Kawahara <kawahara@bucyou.net> Twitter: `@ooharabucyou`_